Literature / Brotherband

 - Hufflepuff House: The Wolves.
 They do not even make it to the final tasks.

-- Impossible Thief: Jesper is able to steal the armband of a man with whom he is talking to.
+- Impossible Thief: Jesper is able to steal the armband of a man he is talking to.

 - Insult Backfire: